ddmitov/camel-doctor/README.md

 ## Compile-time Requirements
 * GCC compiler
 * Qt 5 headers and libraries.
+  ``QtWebKit`` is used with all Qt versions up to Qt 5.5.
+  ``QtWebEngine`` is used with all Qt versions starting from Qt 5.6.

 Compiled and tested successfully using:
 * [Qt Creator 3.5.1 and Qt 5.5.1](http://download.qt.io/official_releases/qt/5.5/5.5.1/) on 64-bit Lubuntu 16.04 Linux